gmnithinsai/gmnithinsai/README.md

 - 👋 Hi, I’m @gmnithinsai
 - 👀 I’m interested in Math, Programming and Learning Technologies
-- 🌱 I’m currently learning Data Science
+- 🌱 Currently Working with AI
 <!---- 💞️ I’m looking to collaborate on ...---->
 - 📫 How to reach me
 - Email-ID: gmnithinsai2599@gmail.com